Arturo Benedetti Michelangeli

 Arturo Benedetti Michelangeli ([arˈtuːro beneˈdetti mikeˈlandʒeli]; 5 January 1920 – 12 June 1995) was an Italian classical pianist.
 He is considered one of the greatest pianists of the twentieth century.
 According to The New York Times, he was perhaps the most reclusive, enigmatic and obsessive among the handful of the world's legendary pianists.

 Early life and studies

 Benedetti Michelangeli was born near Brescia, in Italy.
 His date of birth is usually given as 5 January 1920.
 He himself once said that he was born 'during the first hour of the morning of 6 January 1920'.
 His father, who was a count and a lawyer by profession, was also a musician and a composer and began teaching music to Benedetti Michelangeli before he was four years old.
-Benedetti Michelangeli learned to play the violin at the age of three and would later study the instrument at the Venturi Institute in Brescia before switching to piano under Dr. Paulo Chimeri, who accepted him into his class following an audition.
+Benedetti Michelangeli learned to play the violin at the age of three and would later study the instrument at the Venturi Institute in Brescia before switching to piano under Dr. Paolo Chimeri, who accepted him into his class following an audition.
 He also studied organ and composition.
 When he was nine, he began having private lessons with Giovanni Anfossi in Milan.